 There are a few ways you could protect your SSI benefits if you are going to inherit property or money.
 First, you should speak with our Pennsylvania disability lawyers to provide legal advice and guidance.

 One option available is to have your inheritance placed in a special needs trust.
 A trust will have to be created by your benefactor before they die.
 An attorney could draft the necessary paperwork to create a trust.
 When your benefactor dies, the trust will go into effect.
 Under the provisions of a special needs trust, you would have access to funds for specific expenses, such as food, shelter, medical care, and education, without impacting your SSI benefits.

 You might also be eligible for an Achieving a Better Life Experience, or ABLE account.
 An ABLE account is part of a program designed for qualifying individuals with disabilities.
 More specifically, an ABLE account is a tax-advantageous savings account that allows family members to gift up to $15,000 a year (in 2021) for children and other beneficiaries who suffered their disability before the age of 26.

 Contact Our Pennsylvania Social Security Disability Lawyers if You Expect an Inheritance and are Receiving Disability Benefits

 An inheritance is often the way a loved one provides for those they care for.
 However, if the beneficiary is receiving Social Security Disability, the inheritance might not provide the anticipated financial benefit.
 In some cases, a sudden windfall could result in the loss of much-needed monthly benefit payments.
 By speaking with one of our Bensalem Social Security Disability benefits lawyers before you receive your inheritance, steps could be taken to fulfill your benefactor’s intentions.
-Call Young, Marr & Associates at (215) 515-2954 in Pennsylvania and (609) 557-3081 in New Jersey to schedule a free appointment.
+Call Young, Marr, Mallis & Associates at (215) 515-2954 in Pennsylvania and (609) 557-3081 in New Jersey to schedule a free appointment.